When I think of Norway I think of strength and beauty.

 Located at the top of the hill is the Monolith (Monolit) the grand heart and center of Vigelands pieces.
 Surrounded by 36 smaller statues which is said to represent the circle of life and unity.

-Visiting Vigeland was the ideal way to relax and reflect upon our busy few days.
+Visiting Vigeland was the ideal way to relax and reflect upon my busy few days.

 The park is a peaceful escape from city life.